TheInfernitex/RentWheelZ/README.md

 RentWheelZ is a Car Rental Website made with Next.js and Springboot.

-[Current Status: Milestone 3 Complete!]
+[Current Status: Milestone 4 Ongoing..]

 Features :
 - Dynamic Landing Page with sleek animations